-Insider tip: There’s a supermarket shortly before the entrance to the village where you can buy affordable beer and snacks.
-As the boat goes very slow, practically everyone is enjoying wine as well as beer while boating around.
+Insider tip: There’s a supermarket (Albert Heijn) shortly before the entrance to the village where you can buy affordable beer and snacks.
+As the boat goes very slowly, practically everyone is enjoying wine as well as beer while boating around.
 Save money by bringing your own beer and bottle opener (for wine).
-If you forget, you can purchase a cold beer (and fries) from the frites shop where you can dock your boat.
+If you forget, you can purchase a cold beer (and fries) from the fries shop where you can dock your boat.

 Walk around Giethoorn (and take photos)

 When I had initially read about Giethoorn, I had assumed that there were no roads whatsoever.
-However, there’s a footpath as well as pedestrian bridges that you can use to navigate the village.
+However, there’s a footpath as well as pedestrian bridges that you can use to navigate the village and other parts of the village have roads for cars (as you would expect).
 Most bridges closer to the entrance can be a bit crowded as most tourists don’t wander too far into the village.
 It’s still pretty tough to get a photo without people, but you might be able to once you get outside of the most touristy part of Giethoorn (close to the restaurants).

 Other activities in/around Giethoorn